-Hazing is defined by Section 37.151 of the Education Code as an intentional, knowing, or reckless act, on or off campus, by one person alone or acting with others, directed against a student for the purpose of pledging, initiation into, affiliation with, holding office in, or maintaining membership in a student organization if the act meets the elements in Education Code 37.151, including:
+Hazing is defined as an intentional, knowing, or reckless act, on or off campus, by one person alone or acting with others, directed against a student for the purpose of pledging, initiation into, affiliation with, holding office in, or maintaining membership in a student organization if the act meets the elements in Education Code 37.151, including:

-- Any type of physical brutality; - An activity that subjects the student to an unreasonable risk of harm or that adversely affects the student's mental or physical health, such as sleep deprivation, exposure to the elements, confinement to small spaces, calisthenics, or consumption of food, liquids, drugs, or other substances; - An activity that induces, causes, or requires the student to perform a duty or task that violates the Penal Code; and - Coercing a student to consume a drug or alcoholic beverage in an amount that would lead a reasonable person to believe the student is intoxicated.
+- Any type of physical brutality; - An activity that subjects the student to an unreasonable risk of harm or that adversely affects the student's mental or physical health, such as sleep deprivation, exposure to the elements, confinement to small spaces, calisthenics, or consumption of food, liquids, drugs, or other substances: - An activity that induces, causes, or requires the student to perform a duty or task that violates the Penal Code; and - Coercing a student to consume a drug or alcoholic beverage in an amount that would lead a reasonable person to believe the student is intoxicated.

-Hazing will not be tolerated by the district.
-If an incident of hazing occurs, disciplinary consequences will be handled in accordance with the Student Code of Conduct.
+The district will not tolerate hazing.
+Disciplinary consequences for hazing will be in accordance with the Student Code of Conduct.
 It is a criminal offense if a person engages in hazing; solicits, encourages, directs, aids, or attempts to aid another in hazing; or has firsthand knowledge of an incident of hazing being planned or having occurred and fails to report this to the principal or superintendent.

-[See Bullying on page 30 and policies FFI and FNCC.]
+[See Bullying on page 31 and policies FFI and FNCC for more information.]